xnell90/Data-Science-and-Machine-Learning-Notes/Generating Digits/Generating Digits using a Variational Autoencoder/README.md

-# Generating Digits Using a Variational AutoEncoder
+# Generating Digits Using A Variational AutoEncoder

 ## Creating A Variational AutoEncoder